 Residents who have legitimate need to travel away from campus (for example: medical appointments, collection of prescription; family emergency) must inform Student Affairs prior to leaving campus.
 Student Affairs will partner with residents to identify the most effective method for accomplishing travel and any expectations upon return.
 We will provide more information about this in the coming weeks.

 What if I need snacks or other necessities?

-We will be opening a convenience store in our Schwemm’s location.
-The intention is to provide students with many of the items they need so that they do not need to travel into town.
+A convenience store is operating in our Schwemm’s location and provides students with many of the items they need so that they do not need to travel into town.

 How will I get my meals?